A favicon of Campaign Monitor

 Company Age (Founded Decade)

 Retail (4.2%) and Advertising Services (4.16%) lead industry adoption, reflecting Campaign Monitor's appeal to both direct brands and agencies managing multiple client accounts.
-The remarkably even distribution — no industry exceeds 5% — underscores its horizontal versatility across sectors.
+The remarkably even distribution, where no industry exceeds 5%, underscores its horizontal versatility, based on our analysis of 17,053 enriched companies.

 Retail646 (4.2%)